-- "Melissa and Annette you both did a wonderful job.
-I was in tears!
-Thank you so much for sharing and being vulnerable and showing that recovery is possible!
-Keep doing what you are doing - both of you truly make a difference!" - A "I really enjoyed the speakers' stories!
-It's nice to see how their journey progressed and what helped them to get there." - \Both speakers were incredibly elegant and moving.
-Thank you so much for sharing your life experiences with us; it will positively affect how we interact with parents." - A "The personal stories were amazing.
+- I really enjoyed the speakers' stories!
+It's nice to see how their journey progressed and what helped them to get there." - \ "Both speakers were incredibly elegant and moving.
+Thank you so much for sharing your life experiences with us; it will positively affect how we interact with parents." - \ "The personal stories were amazing.
 There's nothing like hearing a first-hand account that effectively dismantles a lot of the stigma and misinformation surrounding mental illness.
-I hope these presentations are not only available for people working in health but also for the community because these presentations have the power to change lives." - \The Speakers were vulnerable, open, and honest.
+I hope these presentations are not only available for people working in health but also for the community because these presentations have the power to change lives." - \ "The Speakers were vulnerable, open, and honest.
 They shared terrible things from their lives and to hear about them conquering those circumstances and committing to a life of recovery was inspiring.
 Although I do not personally struggle with a mental illness at this time, hearing the speakers made me feel hope for everyone out there who is struggling.
 It makes me so happy to know that there is help out there and that we have a place to direct those who are struggling.
 Thank you for the work that you do!"